-- (2) This column represents the fair market value of a share of our common stock on the date of grant, as determined by our board of directors. - (3) Except as noted below, the shares in this column represent shares of restricted stock issued upon the early exercise of stock options, in each case that remained unvested as of January 31, 2015.
-We have a right to repurchase any unvested shares subject to each such award if the holder of the award ceases to provide services to us prior to the date on which all shares subject to the award have vested in accordance with the applicable vesting schedule described in the footnotes below. - (4) The market value of our common stock is based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus. - (5) This option vests in 24 equal monthly installments, with the first vesting date on February 1, 2016, subject to Mr. Stang's continuous service through each vesting date.
-In addition, in the event of a change of control (as defined in Mr. Stang's employment agreement): (i) if Mr. Stang is employed at the time of a change of control, 50% of the then unvested shares will vest three months following the change of control or, if earlier, Mr. Stang's termination, and (ii) the remaining 50% of the then unvested shares will vest immediately upon the change of control as follows (a) 25% of such shares if the aggregate stockholder consideration is less than two times the aggregate liquidation preference, (b) 50% of such shares if the aggregate stockholder consideration is between two and five times such aggregate liquidation preference, and (c) 75% of such shares if the aggregate stockholder consideration is more than five times the aggregate liquidation
+(2) This column represents the fair market value of a share of our common stock on the date of grant, as determined by our board of directors.

+(3) Except as noted below, the shares in this column represent shares of restricted stock issued upon the early exercise of stock options, in each case that remained unvested as of January 31, 2015.
+We have a right to repurchase any unvested shares subject to each such award if the holder of the award ceases to provide services to us prior to the date on which all shares subject to the award have vested in accordance with the applicable vesting schedule described in the footnotes below.

+(4) The market value of our common stock is based upon the initial public offering price of \$13.00 per share.

+This option vests in 24 equal monthly installments, with the first vesting date on February 1, 2016, subject to Mr. Stang's continuous service through each vesting date.
+In addition, effective June 9, 2015, if we terminate Mr. Stang's employment without "cause" or if Mr. Stang resigns for "good reason" (each as defined in Mr. Stang's change in control and severance agreement) (i) at any time other than during the period beginning 2 months prior to a change in control of the Company and ending 12 months after such change in control (the "Change in Control Period"), then any outstanding equity awards that would have vested, or could have vested based on the achievement of performance or other conditions, during the 12 month period following Mr. Stang's termination, will immediately vest, or (ii) during the Change in Control Period, then any outstanding equity awards will immediately vest 100% in full; provided, if any